Amina bint Wahb: Birth of Muhammad and later years

 Three months after Abdullah's death, in 570–571 CE, Muhammad was born.
-As was tradition among all the great families at the time, Aminah sent Muhammad to live with a milk mother in the desert as a baby.
+As was tradition among all the great families at the time, Amina sent Muhammad to live with a milk mother in the desert as a baby.
 The belief was that in the desert, one would learn self-discipline, nobility, and freedom.
 During this time, Muhammad was nursed by Halimah bint Abi Dhuayb, a poor Bedouin woman from the tribe of Banu Sa'ad, a branch of the Hawāzin.

-When Muhammad was six years old, he was reunited with Aminah, who took him to visit her relatives in Yathrib (later Medina).
-Upon their return to Mecca a month later, accompanied by her slave, Umm Ayman, Aminah fell ill.
+When Muhammad was six years old, he was reunited with Amina, who took him to visit her relatives in Yathrib (later Medina).
+Upon their return to Mecca a month later, accompanied by her slave, Umm Ayman, Amina fell ill.
 She died around the year 577 or 578, and was buried in the village of Al-Abwa'.
 Her grave was destroyed in 1998.
 The young Muhammad was taken in first by his paternal grandfather, Abd al-Muttalib, in 577, and later by his paternal uncle Abu Talib ibn Abd al-Muttalib.

 Religious belief

 The alleged grave of Aminah bint Wahb in Al-Abwa'.
 It was destroyed in 1998.

-Islam rebukes the idea that lineage plays a part in one's final destination, as each person is responsible for themselves and their deeds.
-Sunni Muslims believe that the parents of Muhammad are in Heaven, while Salafis (also known as Wahhabis) believe that both of Muhammad’s parents are in Hellfire:

-"Verily, a person said: Messenger of Allah, where is my father?
-He said: (He) is in the Fire.
-When he turned away, he (the Holy Prophet) called him and said: Verily my father and your father are in the Fire."